miguelglezb/CE_analysis/README.md

 CE analysis also generates ascii files corresponding to the created plots.

+More information can be found in CE_analysis [documentation](https://miguelglezb.github.io/CE_analysis/) page

 # Installation

 In the terminal, from the CE_analysis main directory, type: